How to promote a restaurant

 Sometimes the smallest things can stand out and give customers a reason to remember you.
 Make sure they only remember positive things!
 Offer free appetisers on arrival and unexpected freebies upon payment, such as complimentary sweets and hand wipes or a fridge magnet with your company logo and contact details.
 Dessert refill areas are another quick and easy way to be remembered by families, as kids love to be allowed to help themselves to colourful mounds of sweets and ice cream.

 One study found a significant relationship between customer's intention to return and a restaurant with green practices.
 The author suggests that 'by utilizing the menu to inform customers of green practices which have been implemented [...] the restaurant would see a higher return on their investment without direct advertisement' .
 Therefore, restaurateurs ought to utilise all marketing methods to publicise any green practices, which should influence the return intentions of their guests .

-I hope this article has helped to develop your restaurant marketing strategies, and encouraged you to think carefully about decor and ambience when you are planning your merchandising and POS for restaurant display.
-If you are looking for a product guide to help you choose your restaurant fittings and display materials, check out our guide to essential point of sale displays for restaurants and bars.
+I hope this article has helped to develop your restaurant marketing strategies, and encouraged you to think carefully about decor and ambience when you are planning your merchandising and POS for restaurant displays and restaurant advertising.
+If you are looking for a product guide to help you choose your restaurant fittings and advertising materials, check out our guide to essential point of sale displays for restaurants and bars.